sxtxixtxcxh/validate-on-save.tmbundle/README.md

 Hey!
 Remember:

   1. Saving.
-  2. Switching to your browser.
+  2. Switching to your browser (or attempting to compile/run).
   3. Refreshing.
   4. Finding out you had a syntax error in your source code.
   5. Switching back to TextMate.